 How do I know if my car will make it around the Alpine Loop?

-The a portion Alpine Loop is a four wheel drive only road and high clearance is recommended.
-Two wheel drive cars can make it to Sherman and to Capitol City but it is recommended that these cars and drivers do not travel past these points.
+A portion Alpine Loop is a four-wheel drive only road and high clearance is recommended.
+Two wheel drive cars can make it to Sherman and to Capitol City, but it is recommended that these cars and drivers do not travel past these points.

 What items should I keep in my car while driving in the mountains?